samwells9/samwells9.github.io/_pages/blog.md

 <p>
     This exploratory data analysis has been great in helping me understand the data in more depth.
 It has also sparked my curiosity about other factors that might influence form, such as player availability, tactical adjustments, opposition strength, or previous matches.
-After completing this analysis, I feel I have the foundational knowledge necessary to start to build a model to quantify team form over time.
+After completing this analysis, I feel I have the foundational knowledge necessary to start building a model that will attempt to quantify team form over time.
 If you would like to explore my Streamlit app, you can find it <a href="https://manutdformanalysis.streamlit.app">here</a>.
 Or, if you are interested in seeing the code I used for the whole analysis, it can be found on my <a href="https://github.com/sballs9/Soccer_Team_Form_Analysis">Github</a>.
 </p>